 The first command removes the software installed via the PPA.
 The second command removes the PPA from sources.list.

-5.1 Installing software using source code on Ubuntu Linux [Not recommended]
+Method 6: Installing software using source code on Ubuntu Linux [Not recommended]

 Installing software using the source code is not something I would recommend to you.
 It’s tedious, troublesome and not very convenient.
-You’ll have to fight your way through dependencies and whatnot.
-You’ll have to keep the source code files on your system, else you won’t be able to uninstall the software later.

 But building from the source code is still some people’s preferred method, even if they don’t develop software of their own.
 To tell the truth, the last time I used source code extensively was 5 years ago when I was an intern and I had to develop a program using Ubuntu.
 I’ve come to prefer other ways to install applications on Ubuntu since then.
 For normal desktop Linux users, installing from source code should be avoided.